 (b) The provisions of the Association’s Governing Documents shall be deemed expressly incorporated into any lease of any Lot whether written or oral.

-(c) The Association shall have the.
+(c) The Association shall have the authority to conduct background and/or credit checks on all proposed adult occupants..

 (d) The Association shall have the authority to deny a lease application if the owner is delinquent in any monetary amount owed to the Association.